The information in this article is up to date for tax year 2024 (returns filed in 2025).

 If your income is below these thresholds, you generally don’t need to file a return, but there are exceptions, which we’ll cover later.

 If someone provides more than half of your financial support, they can claim you as a dependent.
+Income thresholds determine whether a dependent must file a tax return based on their filing status and gross income.
 Dependents have their own tax filing requirements based on age, income, and whether they’re blind.
 Even if you don’t make enough to file taxes on your own, being claimed as a dependent could still mean you need to file a tax return.
 Here’s a breakdown of the minimum income requiring a dependent to file taxes.

 For single dependents: